-The mutations were introduced into wild-type CLCN1 cDNA by Quikchange site-directed mutagenesis (Agilent).
-Successful mutagenesis was confirmed by sequencing the entire insert.
+The mutations were introduced into WT CLCN1 cDNA by Quikchange site-directed mutagenesis (Agilent).18 Successful mutagenesis was confirmed by sequencing the entire insert.
 The mRNA was transcribed from MluI linearized vector using mMessageMachine SP6 kit (Ambion).

 Xenopus laevis oocytes